 What are the aims of a CQC inspection?

-An inspection is a check carried out by CQC (Care Quality Commission) on health and social care services.
-Inspectors come to visit your business to make sure that the care service provided is safe, effective, caring, responsive and well-led.
+An inspection is a check carried out by the CQC (Care Quality Commission) on all social care services.
+Inspectors come to visit your business to make sure that the homecare service provided is safe, effective, caring, responsive and well-led.

-- Safe – “you are protected from abuse and avoidable harm”’
+Safe – you protect people from abuse and avoidable harm

-- Effective – “your care, treatment and support achieves good outcomes, helps you to maintain quality of life and is based on the best available evidence”
+Effective – care, treatment and support achieves good outcomes, helps to maintain quality of life and is based on the best available evidence

-- Caring – “staff involve and treat you with compassion, kindness, dignity and respect”
+Caring – staff involve and treat clients with compassion, kindness, dignity and respect

-- Responsive – “services are organised so that they meet your needs”
+Responsive – services are organised so that they meet people's needs

-- Well-led – “the leadership, management and governance of the organisation make sure it’s providing high-quality care that’s based around your individual needs, that it encourages learning and innovation, and that it promotes an open and fair culture”
+Well-led – the leadership, management and governance of the organisation make sure it’s providing high-quality care that’s based around individual needs, encourages learning and innovation, and promotes an open and fair culture

-As a care provider a CQC rating is critical to you reputation as it will be shown to everyone on the CQC’s website.
+As a care provider, a CQC rating is critical to your reputation as it will be shown to everyone on the CQC’s website.
 When choosing a care provider the ratings are an easy and trustworthy source for comparison.
 To be rated as “Good” or “Outstanding” you should always be prepared for inspections.

 You won’t be told when an inspection will take place but usually domiciliary care services are inspected at least once a year.
 An inspection can take place anytime – also during evenings and weekends.